 Social consequences of overpopulation

-But it's not just our environment that is suffering - the burden on ourselves also increases with every additional person on the planet.
-Here are a few examples:
+But it is not only our nature that suffers - the burden on ourselves also increases with each additional person on earth.
+Here are some examples as well:

-• Drinking water shortage: Only around 0.3% of the water on earth is even drinkable for us.₉ However, the growing world population means that we are polluting rivers and lakes all the more with wastewater.
-The need to irrigate fields is increasing due to longer and harsher periods of drought - as is our own thirst.
+- Drinking water shortage: Only about 0.3% of the water on earth is even drinkable for us.₉ But due to the rising world population, we are polluting rivers and lakes all the more with wastewater.
+The need to irrigate fields is increasing due to longer and harsher droughts - as is our own thirst.
 More at Water shortage.

-• Faster spread of disease: If a person grows up in an environment where medical care, hygiene and food supplies are inadequate, they are more susceptible to disease.
+- Faster spread of disease: If a person grows up in an environment where medical care, hygiene and food supply are inadequate, they are more susceptible to diseases.
 These can also spread more quickly there.

-• Increasing consumption: People consume - whether smartphones, scooters or food.
-Prices for limited raw materials such as oil are also rising - not everyone can afford them.
+- Increasing consumption: People consume - whether smartphones, motor scooters or food.
+At the same time, prices for limited raw materials such as oil are rising - not everyone can afford them.
 In addition, the gap between rich and poor is widening.

-• World hunger: People need to eat and drink to survive.
-In addition to dry throats, many stomachs are also growling.
-The pressure on the food supply is growing.
+- World hunger: To survive, people need to eat and drink.
+In addition to dry throats, many stomachs are growling.
+The pressure on food supplies is growing.
 More than 800 million people in the world go hungry - two billion suffer from malnutrition.₁₀ More at World hunger.

-• Escape: The overpopulation of a country brings with it wars, discrimination, poverty and, above all, environmental disasters.
-Many people leave their home country for one of these reasons in order to flee to safer climes.
+- Escape: The overpopulation of a country brings with it wars, discrimination, poverty and, above all, environmental disasters.
+Many people leave their home country for one of these reasons to flee to safer climes.

 These are by no means all the consequences.
-Work at low wages in dusty factory halls is also on the increase - the cost savings are creating a problem such as Fast Fashion in the first place.
+Work at low wages in dusty factory halls is also on the increase - the cost savings are creating a problem like Fast Fashion in the first place.

 Solutions for rapid population growth